bids-standard/bids-website/docs/getting_started/tutorials/conversion/mri.md

 We strongly recommend you pick a BIDS converter to help you convert your data.

-A list of converters can be found [on the BIDS website](https://bids.neuroimaging.io/benefits.html#converters)
+A list of converters can be found [on this website](../../../tools/converters/index.md)

 Below is a link to a tutorial for converting data using heudiconv.